-There are creative ways to use credit card points or perks to travel cheaply during busy periods
+There are a number of creative ways to use credit card points or perks to travel cheaply during busy periods

 Dear Cashing In,

 What is the best card for holiday travelers?
 We have family in Philadelphia who we usually visit over Christmas, but every time we try to use frequent flier miles, there are no seats available. — Stan

 There are plenty of reasons why it’s hard to find award seats on major airlines during holidays.
 It’s a more popular time to travel, so there are more people seeking award seats.
 The airlines know this, and they also know that people will pay for those seats, so they have little incentive to make award seats available.